seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **FLAVIUS**
 It is no matter; let no images
-Be hung with Caesar’s trophies.
-I’ll about,
+Be hung with Caesar's trophies.
+I'll about,
 And drive away the vulgar from the streets:
 So do you too, where you perceive them thick.
-These growing feathers pluck’d from Caesar’s wing
+These growing feathers pluck'd from Caesar's wing
 Will make him fly an ordinary pitch,
 Who else would soar above the view of men
 And keep us all in servile fearfulness.